pankajsaroha/java-virtual-threads/README.md

 * The I/O readiness is tracked by JVM/OS event mechanism.
 * When I/O completes (data is ready), the virtual thread is placed in a runnable queue and the JVM schedules the virtual thread back onto some (not necessarily same) carrier thread.

+## Fairness: Scheduling virtual threads from multiple Executor Service (handling tasks from multiple queues having unequal load)
+JVM scheduler's treats all threads equally, aiming to keep the underlying platform threads (and thus the CPU cores) as busy as possible..
+Its goal is throughput, not weighted fairness.

+We can control concurrency using semaphors (e.g. 50K threads for Queue1, 10K for Queue2).
+However, this has no influence on scheduling.
+The virtual thread scheduler, which is by default a work-stealing ForkJoinPool, sees a single pool of 60,000 runnable virtual threads.
+Its job is to grab any available virtual thread and run it on a free platform thread.
+It does not know or care that 50,000 of them originated from Queue1 and 10,000 from Queue2.
+It just sees work to be done and does it as fast as possible.

+To achieve the 5:1 execution ratio you desire, we must enforce this logic at the application level, before the tasks are submitted to be run as virtual threads.
+We control the rate of submission from your queues, not the scheduling of the threads once they are running.
+If the threads are in 5:1 ratio in the system, the threads will be treated fairly (each thread will get chance to execute)